GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-11/index.md

 which will let you check if the switch to a 3 digit major version causes your site to malfunction or break.

-We have sent the **[Intent to Ship for Sec-CH-UA-Full-Version-List](https://groups.google.com/a/chromium.org/g/blink-dev/c/yZh8Lwr34Ro)**.
+We have published the **[Intent to Ship for Sec-CH-UA-Full-Version-List](https://groups.google.com/a/chromium.org/g/blink-dev/c/yZh8Lwr34Ro)**.
 This addresses [ecosystem
-feedback](https://github.com/WICG/ua-client-hints/issues/196) that the existing Sec-CH-UA-Full-Version was too tightly bound to the primary browser brand as it just provided a single value.
+feedback](https://github.com/WICG/ua-client-hints/issues/196) that the existing Sec-CH-UA-Full-Version was too tightly bound to the primary browser brand as it only provided a single value.
 For example, the current implementation shows:

 ⬇️ _Server response header_